HEAL/platform-documentation/docs/vlmd/vlmd_tools.md

 ![Screenshot of terminal showing successful VLMD validation with the VLMD took](../img/healsdk-validate.png)

-## Option 2: Use the tool in a HEAL workspace
+## Option 2: Use the Tool in Python

 !!! info "HEAL Workspace documentation"